All Worship Services are being held at the church and live streamed to YouTube.

 We welcome you with open arms and open hearts.
 If you already trust Jesus as your Savior and Lord and have no current church home, please consider joining us.
 If you’re seeking for answers in your life, please visit with our pastor or any of us.
 If we can be of service to you in any way, please tell us.
 For a more detailed explanation of our beliefs and practices, ask any of us.
 May our Lord bless you and keep you!

-St. John Lutheran Church - Ann Auten, Int.
-Pastor
+St. John Lutheran Church - Ann Auten, Pastor

 20012 J Road, Athol, Kansas 66932, United States